hmmpsNorthOffice/CustomVideoPlayer/README.md

 **Feature List**

 * Multiple Screens: Ability to play multiple videos simultaneously.
 * 360 Screen:  The mod accepts monoscopic equirectangular 360 videos.
-The video can be played alongside the primary or MSP screens.
-Its radius can be dynamically resized using a slider control in the Extras Menu.
+Two 360 videos can be played alongside the primary or MSP screens.
+Screen radius can be dynamically resized using a slider control in the Extras Menu.
 * Multi Screen Placement Presets: Several screens can be configured using the parameters associated with a single screen.
 A UI dropdown list is used to select from several preset screen arrangements.
 This is useful to quickly create environments suited for 90/360 maps and to allow higher resolution videos.
 I will explain below.
 * Screen reflection:  Each of the primary screens and most of the MSP configurations have reflection ability.
 This attempts to create the effect similar to an image reflecting off of a pond.
 Each primary and MSP screen orientation is handled a bit differently and will be described in more detail below.
 * Hide/Show screen body:  There is normally a cube shaped feature attached to the 2D screen to give it a more distinct appearance.
 This can now be toggled on and off.